 - Invest $500,000 and hire ten employees in an area where the unemployment rate is 150% of the national average or the rural population is less than 20,000, or

-Over 90 percent of EB-5 applicants invest in a Regional Center.
+Over 90 percent of EB-5 applicants invest into a Regional Center.

 The EB-5 Regional Center program was suspended in 1998 as a result of fraud and, it might be argued, insufficient policing by the immigration authority at that time.